DanielSnor/Zpravobot.news/README.md

 - X/Twitter
 - YouTube

-Due to limitations on the IFTTT side, it is not possible, as you cannot have ie. YouTube connectors in the Twitter applet, but the filter code should be the same for all sources, so I divided this script into several parts.
+Due to limitations on the IFTTT side, you cannot have, ie. YouTube connectors in the Twitter applet, but the filter code should be the same for all sources, so I divided this script into several parts.

 The final filter script for applying it in filter code in the IFTTT applet is composed of three parts:
 - settings